ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-andergl/catchme/README.md

   3.c. http://intranet.catch.me HTTP website requests DO NOT to https://intranet.catch.me.
 The HTTP website is located on /usr/local/apache2/htdocs/intranet-old/ directory.
 When trying to access, a login prompt appears for accessing using user and password.
 This access does not work, but the file that is normally used in these situations (.htaccess) is accesible due to a configuration error (.ht* files aren't accessible by default on Apache2 servers). .htaccess file points to another file (.htpasswd) in which a list of 20 users/passwords appears.
 Besides, a commentary is written on the last line, recommending to check another file (.ht-ftpusers) in which another list of 21 users/passwords appears.
 4. An FTP server (vsftpd, listening on port 21 and using port 20 for data transfer), with anonymous access enabled (user anonymous with no password).
 Anonymous user falls on /srv/ftp directory and it is jailed in it (so, it cannot see the whole system file).
 A hidden file (.userlist) is located on /srv/ftp directory in which a list of 20 users/passwords appears.
 Four local users (avoid, gleds, seeks and spuds) can also access to the FTP server.
 They fall on their respective home directory but they are not jailed there.
 Despite they can move through the whole system and they can list the four directories under /home, as they have 700 permissions, only the owners can go inside and list/see/download the content.
 A hidden file (.sshusers) is located on /home/seeks directory in which a list of 20 users/passwords appears.

-# The attack
-Information provided to the attacker:
-- There is a DNS server on 10.0.x.101, being x the attacked team number
-- There is a domain name: www.catch.me

-The attacker must set its default DNS server on attacked machine (10.0.x.101, being x the attacked team number), so it can get the same IP address as an answer for both www.catch.me and intranet.catch.me domain names.

-The attacker has access to https://www.catch.me web page (with this URL directly or redirected from http://www.catch.me or redirected from http://10.0.x.101).
-They can surf between https://www.catch.me and https://intranet.catch.me, using the links on both websites, but they won't find anything interesting.
-NOTE: As both HTTPS websites use self-signed certificates, the certificates must be trusted and an exception added in order to access the websites.

-In order to access the website we are interested in (http://intranet.catch.me), an HTTP connection must be forced to intranet.catch.me (notice that HTTP connections to the IP address will lead you to http://www.catch.me, and consequently, to http://www.catch.me).

-Once the promt for user/password login appears, attacker should try to access the file that is normally forbidden (.htaccess), which will be accessible.
-Reading this file, they will open .htpasswd, skipping the list of 20 users/passwords (that will lead to a dead end) and reading the commentary on the last line of this file, they will open .ht-ftpusers file, which contains another list of 21 users/passwords (including anonymous user).

-The list of users/passwords in .ht-ftpusers file should be checked on the FTP server.
-The result will be:
-- anonymous user can log in and can see a hidden file (.userlist), which contains a list of 20 users/passwords that leads to a dead end.
-- 16 users and passwords are not valid in any server.
-- 3 users (avoid, gleds and spuds) can access the FTP server, they can see their respective home directory but they cannot go ahead.
-The only thing is that they can see the list of directories in /home so they can guess which users have access and which ones haven't access to the FTP server.
-- Finally, seeks user can also access the FTP server, and will find a hidden file (.sshusers) on its home directory (/home/seeks), which contains a list of 20 users/passwords.

-The list of users/passwords in .sshusers file should be checked on the SSH server (remember that the port of this SSH server is 23, because port 22 is occupied for infrastructure purposes).
-The result will be:
-- 16 users and passwords are not valid.
-- 3 users (furcy, kulan and swans) can access the SSH server, they can see their respective home directory but they cannot go ahead.
-The only thing is that they can see the list of directories in /home so they can guess which users have access and which ones haven't access to the SSH server.
-- Finally, heals user can also access the SSH server, and will find the flag in its home directory (/home/heals/flag.txt).

-Attacker has to let the flag in his T-Submission machine.

 # Service implementation:
 dns docker is configured to install bind9 and to take a copy of the following files from the host machine and letting them in the specified location: